 |OUR COVID-19 RESPONSE||ABOUT US | TESTIMONIALS | BLOG | CONTACT US||203-271-1100|

 Located at the junction of Rt.
 84 and Rt.
-691, Sobon & Associates offers flexible and/or private office space on an hourly, daily or monthly basis.
+691, Sobon & Associates offers flexible and/or private office space for Central Connecticut on an hourly, daily or monthly basis.
 We have limited spots available, so contact us now!